luau-lang/luau/rfcs/type-byte-buffer.md

 ## Summary

-A new built in type to serve as a mutable array of bytes, with a library for reading and writing the contents.
+A new built-in type to serve as a mutable array of bytes, with a library for reading and writing the contents.

 ## Motivation

-Existing mechanisms for representing binary data in Luau can be insufficient for performance-oriented use cases.
+The existing mechanisms for representing binary data in Luau can be insufficient for performance-oriented use cases.

 A binary blob may be represented as an array of numbers 0-255 (idiomatic and reasonably performant, but very space-inefficient: each element takes 16 bytes, and it's difficult to work with data that is wider than bytes) or a string (only works for read-only cases, data extraction is possible via `string.unpack` but not very efficient).
 Neither of the two options are optimal, especially when the use case is data encoding (as opposed to decoding).